-Full-time sworn Officers of the Police Department accrue vacation time at the rate of 10 hours per-month.
-After you have continuously worked 15 years for the City as a full-time employee, you will accrue vacation at the rate of 13.33 hours per month.
+Full-time sworn Officers of the Police Department accrue vacation time at the rate of 120 hours annually.
+After you have continuously worked 10 years for the City as a full-time employee, you will accrue vacation at the rate of 160 hours annually.
 You will not accrue vacation unless you are in a pay status.
-You may accumulate more than 240 hours of vacation in any given year, but you will forfeit any amounts greater than 240 hours on the first pay day after your anniversary date.
+You may accumulate more than 240 hours of vacation in any given year, but you will forfeit any amounts greater than 240 hours on your anniversary date.
 You may be paid for up to 240 hours of accumulated vacation when your employment is terminated for any reason.
 You may not take vacation time before it has been accumulated.